Watercock: Description

 Adult male watercocks are 43 cm long and weigh 476–650 g.
 They have mainly black-grey plumage with red legs, bill, extended frontal shield and horn.
 Young males are buff in colour, darkening as they mature.
 Their bill is yellow and their legs are green.
 Female birds are smaller at 36 cm and 298–434 g.
 They are dark brown above and paler below.
 Their plumage is streaked and barred with darker markings.
 The bill is yellow and the legs are green.
 The downy chicks are black, as with all rails.
 The body of this rail is flattened laterally to allow easier passage through the reeds or undergrowth.
 It has long toes and a short tail.

 Watercock are quite secretive, but are sometimes seen out in the open.
 They are noisy birds, especially at dawn and dusk, with a loud, gulping call.

 Distribution and habitat

 Their breeding habitat is swamps across south Asia from India, Pakistan, and Sri Lanka to south China, Korea, Japan, Philippines and Indonesia.
 These large rails are mainly permanent residents throughout their range.

+Molting

+About their molting is less known.
+Probably their feathers are dropped at the same time.
+By a specimen in Shandong in November, a strongly advanced molt of body feathers was noticed, while the feathers are complete.